xvitaly/srcrepair/docs/building-from-sources.md

 # Manual build

-## Preparing to build

-  1. Clone this repository or download [source tarball](https://github.com/xvitaly/srcrepair/releases).
-  2. Install pre-requirements.
+If you don't want to use automatic method, you can build this project manually.

 ## Building main project